jnlandu/myportfolio/content/news/icmla-speaker.md

 # Invited Speaker at International Conference on Machine Learning Applications

 I'm honored to announce that I've been invited as a speaker at the **International Conference on Machine Learning Applications (ICMLA) 2024**.
-I'll be presenting our latest research on *"Gaussian Processes for Multivariate Functional Data Analysis"* - work that represents a significant advancement in statistical learning methods for complex data structures.
+I'll be presenting our latest research on *"Gaussian Processes for Multivariate Functional Data Analysis"*, work that represents a significant advancement in statistical learning methods for complex data structures.

 ## About the Conference